Advancements in Analytics

 Through HNM, each hospital or health system improves its ability to serve the health care needs of its own community and preserves its independence.
 The health systems work together to share best practices in business, clinical, and operations.

-This shared IT infrastructure aggregates clinical and billing data that originates from various EHR systems (Cerner, Epic, Meditech, eClinicalWorks and Allscripts) as well as payor/claims data from third party administrators, in near real-time and normalizes the data.
+This shared IT infrastructure aggregates clinical and billing data from various EHR systems (Cerner, Epic, Meditech, eClinicalWorks and Allscripts) as well as payor/claims data from third party administrators, in near real-time and normalizes the data.
 With this common platform, we:

 - Track performance on identified quality and cost metrics